indexdata/okclient/README.md

 ### Manipulating data

-For manipulating data as they are being transferred or updated, jq might be a handy option, while obviously not the only option.
-Here are some examples, not to turn this into a jq tutorial, only for inspiration.
+As for manipulating the data being pulled from or pushed to FOLIO, jq might be one of the handy options.

 #### Example